osrf-migration/vrx-wiki/Phase2_Task_Testing_2019.md

 ```
 where you will want to change the value of the `WORLD` variable to match each of the worlds you want to run.

+## Task 1: Stationkeeping ##
+The three example worlds provided for the Stationkeeping task are as follows:

+* `stationkeeping0.world`: Easy environment.
+* `stationkeeping1.world`: Medium difficulty environment.
+* `stationkeeping2.world`: Hard difficulty environment.

 ### Stationkeeping World Variations ###

-The three stationkeeping worlds all have goals set relatively close to the WAM-V starting position.
+These three worlds all have goals set relatively close to the WAM-V starting position.
 Due to the nature of the task, they vary primarily in terms of environmental factors.

 ## Task 2: Wayfinding ##
-Three example worlds are supplied to represent three potential trials of the Wayfinding task.
-These worlds are all in the `vrx/vrx_gazebo/worlds` directory.
+The three example worlds provided for the Wayfinding task are as follows:

 * `wayfinding0.world`: Easy environment.
 Three waypoints, relatively close together.
 * `wayfinding1.world`: Medium difficulty environment.
 Four waypoints, more widely dispersed.
 * `wayfinding2.world`: Hard difficulty environment.
 Five waypoints in a more challenging arrangement.

+See below for screenshots showing the arrangement of waypoints in each example world.

 ### wayfinding0.world ###